Herb Container Gardening with Drip Irrigation

 Beginners, or gardeners in a hurry, can pick up pots of herbs at a nursery and create their own container combinations.
 Experienced (or just plain adventurous) gardeners will want to grow their own particular herb choices from seed, particularly medicinal herbs.

 One constant rule, no matter what container you select, is that you should use potting soil, not soil from your garden.
 Potting soil is specially formulated to hold moisture.
 Our Peaceful Valley Organic Potting Soil is a mixture of aged fir bark, coco fiber (a sustainable substitute for peat moss), beneficial mycorrhizal fungi, compost, worm castings, and many kinds of soil amendment meals for season-long nutrients.
 All the ingredients (including the non-GMO soybean meal) are organic.
-We offer three kinds of organic potting soil, in sizes to suit your needs.
+We offer other kinds of potting soil, in sizes to suit your needs.

 Tricia nestled the herbs into biodegradable bamboo pots and rice hull pots.
 You’ll probably plant up more than one pot of herbs.
 If you’re going to cluster your containers together, group containers with at least one thing in common: same color but different sizes, same shape but different colors, and so on.
 Then plant herbs together that want the same “lifestyle”.